 The project would have a potentially significant impact.

-Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed ?
+Have sufficient water supplies available to serve the project from existing entitlements and resources, and reasonably foreseeable future development during normal, dry and multiple dry years?

 The project would have no impact.